theresetuyi/Hello/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/theresetuyi/Hello/issues).
+Feel free to check the issues page(https://github.com/theresetuyi/Hello/issues).

 ## https://github.com/theresetuyi/Hello/issuesShow your support <a name="support"></a>